I often take for granted the softness and comfort of my bamboo sheets when I pull them back each morning.

 Lyocell or Tencel Bamboo

-The same regenerated fiber process is used for creating lyocell fibers; however, there is a difference.
+Manufactured using the lyocell process, you can typically find lyocell bamboo sheets under the Tencel brand name.
+Tencel bamboo is far more eco-friendly in comparison to rayon bamboo fabrics.
 The solvents used for dissolving the bamboo are non-toxic and utilize a closed-loop system, which means low emissions and minimal waste.

 How to Maintain Bamboo Sheets

 In most cases, you will get bamboo sheets with special care instructions to maintain your specific fabric.
 Avoid using vinegar and bleach-based products.
 Acids like vinegar, along with bleach, can ruin your bamboo sheets.
 Choose baking soda or other natural cleaning ingredients.

 Make sure that you wash your sheets gently in cold water.
 If you have darker-colored sheets, make sure that you wash them along with similar or darker-colored fabrics.
 Finally, dry your sheets on a gentle and low cycle.
 Some brands encourage buyers to air dry or hand their sheets if possible.

-More Interesting Facts about Bamboo Bed Sheets
+More to Love About Bamboo Bed Sheets